Posted on November 18, 2016 by Henry Tarkington

 Family members may attempt to become “the perfect person” hoping that will make the addict/alcoholic happy and change his/her ways.
 It is at this time that family members may begin to feel they are “losing their minds.”
 They become absent minded, feel like failures, and need medical or mental health care.
 They often give so much to others that they have nothing left to take care of themselves.

-Just as when addicts reach their bottom, family members must choose to admit they, too, have a problem and recover, face insanity or death.
+Just as when substance users reach their bottom, family members must choose to admit they, too, have a problem and recover, face insanity or death.
 They cannot go on the way things are.
 When family members reach this point, seeking and accepting assistance to deal with the situation is necessary.
 Seek a family counselor at a substance abuse treatment center.
 Find a therapist who specialized in substance abuse and family counseling.
 Locate Al-Anon and Nar-Anon programs in your area.
 There are resources to help you through the situation.
 When the people closest to the substance abuser make significant changes, things change significantly.
 Otherwise, the condition typically continues to spiral out of control.

 (Portions of this article are adapted from the poster “Affected Family Syndrome” by CompCare Publishers, 1990)